Browser width

 Model Creation

-The FIFO is a default discipline for the Queue block as it is assumed in Queuing Theory, and therefore that must not be specified explicitly.
+FIFO is the default discipline of the Queue block and does not need to be specified explicitly.

-Thus, only the variables Gen, Que and InfSrv will be used for the instances of the classes TGenerator, TQueue and TInfiniteServer, respectively.
+Thus, only the variables Gen, Que and InfSrv will be used for the instances of the classes TGenerator, TQueue and TInfServer, respectively.

 Model Parameters